-- They find use in the treatment of infertility in men and women. - Menotropins (human menopausal gonadotropins, or hMG) are obtained from the urine of menopausal women and contain FSH and LH. - Human Chorionic gonadotropin (hCG) is a placental hormone that is excreted in the urine of pregnant women.
-Along with choriogonadotropin alfa, hCG is essentially identical to LH. - Urofollitropin is FSH obtained from menopausal women and is devoid of LH. - Follitropin alfa and beta are human FSH manufactured by recombinant DNA technology.
+- They find use in the treatment of infertility in men and women. - Menotropins (human menopausal gonadotropins, or hMG) are obtained from the urine of postmenopausal women and contain FSH and LH.

+Human Chorionic gonadotropin (hCG) is a placental hormone that is excreted in the urine of pregnant women.
+The effects of hCG and choriogonadotropin alfa, hCG is essentially identical to LH.

+- Urofollitropin is FSH obtained from menopausal women and is devoid of LH. - Follitropin alfa and beta are human FSH manufactured by recombinant DNA technology.